ppddddpp/multi-modal-retrieval-predict-project/README.md

 # Multimodal Medical Image Retrieval & Explanation

-This project performs **multimodal retrieval** from chest X-rays and radiology reports using deep learning.
+This is a HCMUS final project which performs **multimodal predict and retrieval** from chest X-rays and radiology reports using deep learning.
 It supports:

 * Disease-aware joint embeddings from image and text (DICOM + report)
+* Making prediction
 * Retrieval evaluation via relevance ground truth
 * Visual explanations (attention + Integrated Gradients)
 * Web interface for demo and debugging